FACT-Finder-Web-Components/shopware6-plugin/README.md

 Main configuration element `ff-communication` is added in file `src/Resources/views/storefront/base.html.twig` .
 Same as with `meta.twig.html`, it extends the [base.html.twig](https://github.com/shopware/platform/blob/trunk/src/Storefront/Resources/views/storefront/base.html.twig) file defined in default Storefront.
-This element is automatically filled with the data, configured in module backend confiugration.
+This element is populated automatically with the data, configured in module backend confiugration.

 **Note:** If your theme doesn't extend the default Storefront, make sure you implement `ff-communication` element as it